TomCat-415/ExpenseiMobile-Public/README.md

 ## 📄 License
 This showcase repo is licensed under the MIT License.
 Source code is proprietary and private.
+Access available upon request.